sean-e/LivetrakPort/readme.md

 ## Command Line Parameters

 Required command-line params:
-- `-t=L20TemplateProjectFile` Full path of default L-20 project file
+- `-t=L20TemplateProjectFile` Full path of default L-20 project file.
 A default L-20 project file is included with LivetrakPort, though you can use your own.
 The default project file has all channels muted by default.
 If you port a full L-12 session, then channels 1-8 will be unmuted (assuming they were unmuted in the L-12 project), while channels 9-16 will be muted.
 L-20 channels 17-20 will be unmuted (assuming channels 9/10 and 11/12 were unmuted in the L-12 project).
 - `-s=L12sourceProjectFile` Full path of L-12 file to port to L-20

 Optional command-line params: